 Recommendation: Congress should delete the exclusion of the Federal Election Commission from eligibility for the Senior Executive Service (SES) under the Civil Service Reform Act of 1978 (as amended by the Federal Election Campaign Act Amendments of 1979).
-See Pub.
-L. No. 96-187, § 203, 93 Stat.
-1339, 1368 (1980), codified at 5 U.S.C. § 3132(a)(1)(C).
-Additionally, Congress should revise section 306 of the Federal Election Campaign Act of 1971, Pub.
-L. No. 92-225, 86 Stat.
-3 (1972), as amended ("FECA"), to delink the salaries of the Staff Director and the General Counsel from Level IV and Level V of the Executive Schedule.
+Additionally, Congress should revise section 306 of FECA, to delink the salaries of the Staff Director and the General Counsel from Level IV and Level V of the Executive Schedule.